learn-co-curriculum/what-is-a-queue/README.md

 ### `print`

 `print` prints the contents of the queue.
 It does not return them!
 You may print them however you wish.

-We've provided starter code for some languages.
-Choose whichever language you like.
-Once again, we recommend writing your own tests first and then running the test suites.

 ## How to run your own tests